MicrosoftDocs/dynamics365-guidance/guidance/business-processes/product-service-lifecycle-management-overview.md

 - **Project to profit**

-  In project based organizations, the project can be integrated with the supply chain to create purchase orders or item requirements that will be shipped to the customer in a downstream process after the item is defined.
+  In project-based organizations, the project can be integrated with the supply chain to create purchase orders or item requirements that will be shipped to the customer in a downstream process after the item is defined.

 - **Inventory to deliver**